iZeaoGamer/Zector/major.md

 - Bosses deal more damage to you than they did before.
 - Added new broadcast message for placing a spawn egg in PvP Mine.
 - Corrected for Auto boss spawn; display /boss instead of /pvpmine, since that’s not a command.
+- Fixed crash upon join and instant leave.
+This could occurr when things such as Internal server errors upon join occurred, leading to the crash.
+This can also occurr if you’re trying to abuse a glitch or a bug.
+- Added wild 2.0 recode!
+- Fixed crash upon /wild teleportation.
+- Fixed bug, where after teleported is success, it’ll keep saying “Failed to teleport”.
+- Added some safety checks to ensure server crashes do not happen.
+- Fixed crash upon Bleed enchant, and using it on Zombie boss.
+- Fixed bug, where teleporting to locations would get rid of your effects within the class.
+It now activates forever, unless you change your class mid season.